Nassim-Ta/Commodity-Return-Forecasting/README.md

 ## Context

-Personal research project, also submitted as a take-home challenge for a commodity trading role.
-The dataset is anonymised and not included in this repo.
+Personal research project.
+Dataset is anonymised and proprietary: not included.

 ## Pipeline